fgeorges/company-marklogic/README.md

     (add-to-list 'company-backends 'company-ml-sjs)
     (add-to-list 'company-backends 'company-ml-xqy)

-    ;; always use Company in Javascript and XQuery modes (add-hook 'js-mode-hook     'company-mode)
+    ;; always use Company in JavaScript and XQuery modes (add-hook 'js-mode-hook     'company-mode)
     (add-hook 'xquery-mode-hook 'company-mode)

-If you want to cherry-pick the Company backends to activate in Javascript and/or XQuery modes, use something like the following instead, for the corresponding
+If you want to cherry-pick the Company backends to activate in JavaScript and/or XQuery modes, use something like the following instead, for the corresponding
 hooks: